iamEscooo/P2V_UM_NEW/README.md

 ### Automated sync

+For command line usage a helper `P2V_auto_sync.ps1` is provided.
+The script prompts for an AD user, resolves the profiles from the configured `DLG.P2V.*` groups and shows the workgroups that would be synchronised.
+After confirming the selection you choose the tenant(s) to update.
+Example usage:

 For scheduled environments a non-interactive helper `P2V_auto_sync.ps1` is provided.
 It scans AD for `DLG.P2V.*` groups and applies the matching profile permissions across all configured tenants.
 Example usage: